Custom and traditions in Azerbaijan: Tea Culture

 Serving tea to guests is one of the ancient traditions in Azerbaijan.
 Azerbaijani people usually prefer to dunk a piece of sugar into the tea, then bite a piece and sip their tea instead of adding sugar into it.
-Serving tea just before the main meal with different kinds of jam, (strawberry, fig, apricot, blackberry, cherry, walnut), sweets and fruit deserts is considered to be a symbol of hospitality.
+Serving tea just before the main meal with different kinds of jam, (strawberry, fig, apricot, blackberry, cherry, walnut), sweets and fruit desserts is considered to be a symbol of hospitality.
 The tea table is not complete without lemon.
 They served hot tea in cups or Armudi Glass (pear-shaped glass).
 Armudi Glass is a symbol of tea ceremony.
 The main point in the tea preparation process is the water boiling technique.
 The smell and taste of fresh samovar tea (Samovar is a metal container for water boiling purposes) is unique and cannot be compared with other tea smells.
-An Azerbaijani family of four members uses approximately 500gr of tea monthly and about 6-8kg yearly.
+An Azerbaijani family of four members uses approximately 500gr of tea monthly and about 6–8 kg yearly.

 Tea is served in any ceremony in Azerbaijan regardless of whether it is a funeral or a wedding.
 Whether tea is sweet or sugarless shows the decision or at least the opinion of parents of girls about the marriage on the matchmaking process.
 Sugar is the key indicator of their agreement.